Water Deer - Tusk Movement

 "The Chinese water deer became more and more panic-stricken and started hurling himself at the tall wire fence in an effort to break through.
 He made one prodigious leap, hit the fence and hooked himself neatly on to the mesh by his two tusks and hung there kicking and struggling.
 We made a concerted rush but at the last minute he managed to unhook himself with a magnificent display of muscular contraction and, landing on the grass, turned with tremendous speed and broke through out ranks."

-While the alveolar capacity and the periodontal ligament permit some mobility, it is nonetheless rather limited and there is a 'hard stop' as the root connects with the walls of the socket.
-One of the earliest and most detailed studies on the tusks of deer was carried out by Zoological Society of London vet James Aitchison based on two fresh heads, one skull and “several live” water deer at the Society's Whipsnade Zoo.
-Aitchison published his findings in a paper to the Proceeding of the Zoological Society of London in 1946, in which he notes that the slightest pressure moves the tusks by 15 mm (0.6 in.) front-to-back and 25 mm (1 in.) side-to-side, which corresponds with observations made by Barry Berkovitz and Peter Shellis in 2018 and some video footage I've seen.
+While the alveolar capacity and periodontal ligament permit some mobility, it's rather limited and there is a 'hard stop' as the root connects with the walls of the socket.
+One of the earliest and most detailed studies on the tusks of deer was carried out by Zoological Society of London vet James Aitchison based on two fresh heads, one skull, and "several live" water deer at the Society's Whipsnade Zoo.
+Aitchison published his findings in a paper to the Proceeding of the Zoological Society of London in 1946, in which he noted that the slightest pressure moves the tusks by 15 mm (0.6 in.) front-to-back and 25 mm (1 in.) side-to-side, corresponding with my observations and those made by Barry Berkovitz and Peter Shellis in 2018.
 Aitchison observed that when the pressure was removed, the tusk didn't return immediately to any fixed position, but moved very slowly towards the centre of the ellipse of movement.
+In other words, it didn't spring back to position as might be expected if the stretch of some highly elastic ligament were responsible for the movement.

-An area of some contention has been how much of the tusks' movement is under the control of the buck.
+An area of some contention among observers has been how much of the tusks' movement is under the control of the buck.
 In the late 1800s, Swinhoe noted how, during his observations of a captive animal, he never once saw it move its tusks, which always appeared to be held back.
-In dead animals, by contrast, Swinhoe had observed the tusks were always vertical, suggesting the “pulling back” was an active engagement by the buck.
+In dead animals, by contrast, Swinhoe had observed the tusks were always vertical, suggesting the "pulling back" was an active engagement by the buck.
 As such, he sent a fresh head of a buck to anatomist Dr. R. Jamieson in Shanghai who dissected the tusk and examined the surrounding tissue under a microscope.
-Jamieson's findings failed, however, to support this hypothesis, concluding that:
+Jamieson's findings failed to support Swinhoe's hypothesis, concluding:

 "... the movement of the tooth moves the surrounding gum, which firmly clasps it; but neither the gums nor lips have any power to move the teeth."